 The Nucleosome Remodeling and Deacetylation Complex Modulates Chromatin Structure at Sites of Active Transcription to Fine-Tune Gene Expression.

-Chromatin remodelling complexes play essential roles in metazoan development through widespread control of gene expression but the precise molecular mechanisms by which they do this in vivo remain ill-defined.
-Using an inducible system with fine temporal resolution we show that the Nucleosome Remodelling and Deacetylation (NuRD) complex controls chromatin architecture and the protein binding repertoire at regulatory regions during cell state transitions.
-This is primarily exerted through its nucleosome remodelling activity while deacetylation at H3K27 follows changes in gene expression.
-Additionally, NuRD activity influences association of RNA polymerase II at transcription start sites and subsequent nascent transcript production, thereby guiding the establishment of lineage appropriate transcriptional programs.
-These findings provide a detailed molecular picture of genome-wide modulation of lineage-specific transcription by an essential chromatin remodelling complex as well as insight into the orchestration of molecular events involved in transcriptional transitions in vivo.
+Chromatin remodeling complexes play essential roles in metazoan development through widespread control of gene expression, but the precise molecular mechanisms by which they do this in vivo remain ill defined.
+Using an inducible system with fine temporal resolution, we show that the nucleosome remodeling and deacetylation (NuRD) complex controls chromatin architecture and the protein binding repertoire at regulatory regions during cell state transitions.
+This is primarily exerted through its nucleosome remodeling activity while deacetylation at H3K27 follows changes in gene expression.
+Additionally, NuRD activity influences association of RNA polymerase II at transcription start sites and subsequent nascent transcript production, thereby guiding the establishment of lineage-appropriate transcriptional programs.
+These findings provide a detailed molecular picture of genome-wide modulation of lineage-specific transcription by an essential chromatin remodeling complex as well as insight into the orchestration of molecular events involved in transcriptional transitions in vivo.
+VIDEO ABSTRACT.

 Wellcome Trust (098021/Z/11/Z)

 Biotechnology and Biological Sciences Research Council (BB/M004023/1)

 Wellcome Trust (079249/Z/06/I)